WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

-If you are travelling from Da Nang or from Ho Chi Minh City, then we highly recommend flying to Hanoi.
+If you are traveling from Da Nang or from Ho Chi Minh City, then we highly recommend flying to Hanoi.
 From Da Nang you also have the option of taking a bus or train, however the journey is 14h, whereas with a flight the journey lasts 1.5h.
 Besides flight prices are really affordable, you can compare the best prices here.

-To get around in Hanoi, the good thing is that the majority of the things to see in the city are walking distance around the Old Quarters.
+To get around in Hanoi, the good thing is that the majority of the things to see in the city are within walking distance around the Old Quarters.
 However, you can also take a taxi (or GRAB), or a cylco, a type of carriage you will see everywhere in Hanoi.
 A good way to discover the city.
 You can hire the cyclo per hour.

 If you do not include any day trips, then in 2 days you can cover most sights in Hanoi.
-However you can easily spend more time in the capital as there is so much to see.
-If you include 1 or 2 day trips, then consider 4 to 5 days to see it all.
+However, you can easily spend more time in the capital as there is so much to see.
+If you include 1 or 2-day trips, then consider 4 to 5 days to see it all.

 Hanoi can be visited all year round.
 However, we recommend September to November.
 During this time temperature gets really pleasant, less hot and less humid.

 The summer in Hanoi is very hot and humid with more chances of rain.
 Spring, March – April, is another good time to visit Hanoi.

 IN CONCLUSION ABOUT THE BEST THINGS TO SEE IN HANOI?